lam-man/certified-kubernetes-administrator-course/docs/02-Core-Concepts/07-Kube-Scheduler.md

 #### Why do you need a Scheduler?

   ![kube-scheduler2](../../images/kube-scheduler2.PNG)

+- Filter Nodes
+  Based on the resource requirement, kube-scheduler will filter the nodes.
+Such as filtering by CPU numbers.
+- Rank Nodes
+  After filtering, left nodes will be ranked.
+The one with most resource will be selected.

 ## Install kube-scheduler - Manual
 - Download the kubescheduler binary from the kubernetes release pages [kube-scheduler](https://storage.googleapis.com/kubernetes-release/release/v1.13.0/bin/linux/amd64/kube-scheduler).
 For example: To download kube-scheduler v1.13.0, Run the below command.